Shoe Carnival (NASDAQ:SCVL) Shares Up 5%

-Shoe Carnival, Inc. (NASDAQ:SCVL – Get Rating) shares shot up 5% during mid-day trading on Friday .
-The stock traded as high as $23.23 and last traded at $22.90.
-3,425 shares were traded during mid-day trading, a decline of 99% from the average session volume of 342,779 shares.
+Shoe Carnival, Inc. (NASDAQ:SCVL – Get Rating)’s share price shot up 5% during mid-day trading on Friday .
+The company traded as high as $23.23 and last traded at $22.90.
+3,425 shares traded hands during trading, a decline of 99% from the average session volume of 342,779 shares.
 The stock had previously closed at $21.80.

-Separately, StockNews.com initiated coverage on Shoe Carnival in a research report on Wednesday, October 12th.
-They issued a “hold” rating for the company.
+Separately, StockNews.com began coverage on Shoe Carnival in a research note on Wednesday, October 12th.
+They set a “hold” rating for the company.

 Shoe Carnival Announces Dividend

-A number of large investors have recently made changes to their positions in the company.
-Walthausen & Co.
-LLC grew its stake in shares of Shoe Carnival by 0.7% during the 1st quarter.
-Walthausen & Co.
-LLC now owns 76,460 shares of the company’s stock valued at $2,230,000 after purchasing an additional 520 shares during the period.
-Mutual of America Capital Management LLC grew its stake in shares of Shoe Carnival by 18.4% during the 3rd quarter.
-Mutual of America Capital Management LLC now owns 3,403 shares of the company’s stock valued at $73,000 after acquiring an additional 530 shares during the period.
-Great West Life Assurance Co.
-Can grew its stake in shares of Shoe Carnival by 4.0% during the 1st quarter.
-Great West Life Assurance Co.
-Can now owns 15,494 shares of the company’s stock valued at $463,000 after acquiring an additional 592 shares during the period.
-Point72 Hong Kong Ltd grew its stake in shares of Shoe Carnival by 14.8% during the 2nd quarter.
-Point72 Hong Kong Ltd now owns 4,661 shares of the company’s stock valued at $101,000 after acquiring an additional 602 shares during the period.
-Finally, Potomac Capital Management Inc. grew its stake in shares of Shoe Carnival by 1.8% during the 3rd quarter.
-Potomac Capital Management Inc. now owns 40,100 shares of the company’s stock valued at $860,000 after acquiring an additional 700 shares during the period.
+Hedge funds have recently made changes to their positions in the stock.
+Victory Capital Management Inc. boosted its stake in Shoe Carnival by 58.6% in the 1st quarter.
+Victory Capital Management Inc. now owns 24,864 shares of the company’s stock worth $745,000 after purchasing an additional 9,191 shares during the period.
+Advisor Group Holdings Inc. boosted its stake in Shoe Carnival by 6.6% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 17,455 shares of the company’s stock worth $508,000 after purchasing an additional 1,088 shares during the period.
+Swiss National Bank raised its holdings in shares of Shoe Carnival by 7.4% during the 1st quarter.
+Swiss National Bank now owns 43,400 shares of the company’s stock worth $1,266,000 after acquiring an additional 3,000 shares in the last quarter.
+Northwestern Mutual Wealth Management Co. raised its holdings in shares of Shoe Carnival by 164.6% during the 1st quarter.
+Northwestern Mutual Wealth Management Co. now owns 2,000 shares of the company’s stock worth $58,000 after acquiring an additional 1,244 shares in the last quarter.
+Finally, JPMorgan Chase & Co. raised its holdings in shares of Shoe Carnival by 16.1% during the 1st quarter.
+JPMorgan Chase & Co. now owns 100,133 shares of the company’s stock worth $2,920,000 after acquiring an additional 13,912 shares in the last quarter.
 64.04% of the stock is currently owned by institutional investors.

 Shoe Carnival Company Profile